brunopacheco1/brunopacheco1.github.io/content/posts/say-hello-to-freebsd.md

 Now it's 2024, and the FreeBSD ecosystem has evolved for the better.
 Ports and compilation are still necessary for things like certain drivers and DRM-protected content (e.g., Netflix and Spotify), but they are no longer the default or the only option available.
 It takes just 5 minutes to install the entire OS, followed by several extra hours to configure every possible aspect — from screen brightness adjustments and automatic switching when headphones are detected, to automounting USB drives and optimizing CPU frequency.

-The result is once more fantastic, fast, reliable and secure.
+The result is once more fantastic, a fast, reliable and secure operating system.

 ![System monitor](/images/say-hello-to-freebsd/freebsd_screenshot.png)

-I will follow this post with instructions on how to install FreeBSD 14.1 on my hardware.
+P.S.: I will follow this post with instructions on how to install FreeBSD 14.1 on my hardware.

 **See you | Bis geschwënn | Até mais | À bientôt | Ciao**